gravity-ui/onboarding/README.md

 ## JSON config

 You can define conditions, constraints as JSON serializable objects.
-So you can take congig from json, parse it and use.
+So you can take config from json, parse it and use.
 It can be useful for editing config without rebuild project and release.

 ```typescript